γώ εμι, Egō Eimi (“I Am”)

 The Angel of the LORD

-The “angel of the LORD” was clearly identified as Yahweh to those who interacted with Him.
-Yet in Zechariah 1:12, however, we find the angel of the LORD (who claimed to be Yahweh throughout the OT) praying to the “LORD [Yahweh] of hosts,”—Yahweh praying to Yahweh.
+The “angel of the LORD” was clearly identified as YHWH to those who interacted with Him.
+Yet in Zechariah 1:12, however, we find the angel of the LORD (who claimed to be Yahweh throughout the OT) praying to the “LORD [Yahweh] of hosts,”—YHWH praying to YHWH.

-All these OT plural descriptions of the one Yahweh can only be consistent with monotheism in the context of Trinitarianism.
+All these OT plural descriptions of the one God can only be consistent with monotheism in the context of Trinitarianism.

 The biblical doctrine of the Trinity is arguably the pinnacle of God’s self-disclosure to mankind.
 From the multi-personal references of God in the OT to the personal distinctions between Father, Son, and Holy Spirit expressed in the NT (cf. Matt.
 28:19; 2 Cor.
 13:14), the triune nature of God has been well established.
 Despite this evidence, however, it seems that the preaching and teaching of the truth of the Trinity is largely absent from many Christian pulpits.
 Moreover, though some notable scholars have produced worthy contributions on the subject there appears to be a definite lack of ecclesiastical material, apologetic literature and other resources affirming and defending the doctrine of the Trinity.